RomainChamb/ghibli-encyclopedia/docs/system-behaviour.md

 ### Primary Actor

-User
+Visitor

 ### Goal

-The user successfully view the movie list
+The visitor successfully view the movie list

 ### Main success scenario

-1. The user access to the application page
+1. The visitor access to the application page
 2. The system display the movie list

 ## Use Case Narrative: Filter movie list